 NOTE: A rule name is suitable in contexts where a readable identifier is preferable and where the lack of stability is not a concern.

 EXAMPLE: "name": "SpecifyMarshalingForPInvokeStringArguments"

+deprecatedNames property

+A reportingDescriptor object MAY contain a property named deprecatedNames whose value is an array of zero or more unique (§3.7.2) strings each of which was used by a previous version of the tool as the value of the name property (§3.42.7) for this object.

+If deprecatedNames is absent, it SHALL default to an empty array.

 shortDescription property